umdfiresa2024/research-cobalt-mining/README.md

-The table above illustrates the average number of conflicts that occur within a 2.5 kilometer radius of artisanal cobalt mines, categorized by the industrial mining company whose copper mine the artisanal cobalt mine lies within.
-Although the mining company Gecamines has the highest number of average conflicts, this result also cannot be statistically significant due to data limitations.
-There were 24 Gecamines mines in the final dataframe, whereas no other company had more than five mines.
+The table above illustrates the average number of conflicts that occur within a 2.5 kilometer radius of artisanal cobalt mines, categorized by the industrial mining company whose copper mine the artisanal cobalt mines lie within.
+Although the mining company Gecamines has the highest number of average conflicts, this result also lacks statistically significant due to data limitations.
+In the final dataframe there were 24 Gecamines mines, whereas no other company had more than five mines.
 This is likely the reason why Gecamines was one of the two companies whose mines experienced any conflicts at all.